-At a high level, you must have 4 - 32 storage servers per Recovery Group (RG), and each server must be an x86 server that runs Red Hat[®] Enterprise Linux version 7.5 or 7.6.
+At a high level, you must have between 4 and 32 storage servers per Recovery Group (RG), and each server must be an x86 server running Red Hat® Enterprise Linux version 7.5 or 7.6.
 The storage configuration must be identical for all storage servers.
-The supported storage types are SAS-attached HDD or SSD drives that use specified LSI adapters, or enterprise-class NVMe drives.
-Each storage server must have at least one SSD or NVMe drive, this is used for a fast write cache and user data storage.
-For more information about hardware requirement, see "Minimum hardware requirements and precheck" on page 9.
+The supported storage types are SAS-attached HDD or SSD drives, using specified LSI adapters, or enterprise-class NVMe drives.
+Each storage server must have at least one SSD or NVMe drive, this is used for a fast write cache as well as user data storage.
+For more information on hardware requirement, see "Minimum hardware requirements and precheck" on page 9.